galaxyproject/planemo/docs/developing.rst

 Developing
 ==========

-This section contains documentation for developers of planemo.
+This section contains documentation for the maintainers of planemo.

 Release Checklist
 -----------------